christancottle/CubeSat-Deployable-Structure-v2-Multi-Part-Assembly-/README.md

 # CubeSat Deployable Structure — v2 (Multi-Part Assembly)

 A full multi-part 1U CubeSat structural assembly with mass-optimized lattice paneling and a deployable solar panel mechanism, modeled in SolidWorks and verified with FEA.
-This is a follow-up to a simpler single-body CubeSat chassis ([v1]([../cubesat-structural-chassis](https://github.com/christancottle/cubesat-structural-chassis))), rebuilt from the ground up as a real multi-part assembly with bolted joints, a working hinge mechanism, and a lightweighted structure.
+This is a follow-up to a simpler single-body CubeSat chassis, rebuilt from the ground up as a real multi-part assembly with bolted joints, a working hinge mechanism, and a lightweighted structure.

 ## Overview